All You Need to Know About Virginia's Estate and Inheritance Taxes

 In other words, a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
 So, prior to Jan.
 1, 2005, if a deceased Virginia resident owed federal estate taxes, the Virginia Department of Taxation collected the pick-up tax from the deceased Virginia resident's estate.

-What Is the Future of the Virginia Estate Tax?
+Future of the Virginia Estate Tax

 On Jan.
 1, 2005, the pick-up tax was officially phased out under the provisions of the federal Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
 In response to these changes in federal law, some states that used to collect a pick-up tax chose to enact laws that allow the state to collect a state estate tax.
 This was referred to as "decoupling," since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.